Behaviour and Rewards

 Rewards & recognition

-Where students consistently demonstrate the values we expect at Maricourt, or embody our ethos of growth, knowledge, respect, love and fellowship, it is only right that they are recognised.
+Where students consistently demonstrate the values we expect at Maricourt, or embody our ethos of community, compassion and respect, it is only right that they are recognised.
+We aim to empower students to achieve the extraordinary and be the change that they wish to see in this world.
 Positive reinforcement of behaviours can also have a substantial impact of improving overall behaviour.
 At Maricourt we put emphasis on the use of recognition the highlight goods behaviour and attitudes.

 In lessons staff issue reward points in recognition of good work and effort and a structured reward point system is in place (R1-R5).
 See below for a general overview: